cyberofficial/Synthalingua/README.md

 ## Synthalingua

+## About

+Synthalingua is an advanced, self-hosted tool that leverages the power of artificial intelligence to translate audio from various languages into English in near real time, offering the possibility of multilingual outputs.
+This innovative solution utilizes both GPU and CPU resources to handle the input transcription and translation, ensuring optimized performance.
+Although it is currently in beta and not perfect, Synthalingua is actively being developed and will receive regular updates to further enhance its capabilities.

 ### [Download](https://github.com/cyberofficial/Synthalingua/releases/)

-Synthalingua is a tool that translates audio from one language to English in almsost real time.
-It's a self hosted tool that can be used to translate audio from any language to English.
-It uses uses the power of A.I. to handle the input transcription and translation.
-Even though it's really powerful, it's still in beta and is not perfect.
-It's still a work in progress and will be updated in a reasonable amount of time.

 [![CodeQL](https://github.com/cyberofficial/Synthalingua/actions/workflows/codeql.yml/badge.svg)](https://github.com/cyberofficial/Synthalingua/actions/workflows/codeql.yml)